 - Never Heard That One Before: "Jensen" apparently has a habit of calling Genevive Cortese "Ruby":Genevive: That one never gets old, Jensen.

 - The Nth Doctor: Raphael has a new host.

-- Old Shame: Jenson was on Days of Our Lives.
+- Old Shame: In-Universe; Jensen was on Days of Our Lives.
 When Dean sees this, he wants to get out of this universe immediately.